Last updated 7th March 2023.

 (c) Necessary for Our legitimate interests (to keep Our records updated and to study how customers use Our products/services)

-(for further detail see below: (i) Live Therapy; (ii) Risk and Crisis situations; and (iii) How We collect Special Category Data and why do We have it)
+(for further detail see below: (i) Live Therapy; (ii) Risk and Crisis situations (Risk Management); and (iii) How We collect Special Category Data and why do We have it)

 (b) Patient Data